Skip to content

 Metadata Augmentation

-For the first SoilWise prototype, the functionality of the Metadata Augmentation component comprises:
+At the moment, the functionality of the Metadata Augmentation component comprises these components:

 Translation module